AlexiaDelorme/project-spacex/testing/TESTING.md

 ### Solved Issues

-1. Incorrect total cart amount
+1. Incorrect cart amount

-While testing the cart page on Mozilla Firefox, I noticed that when the user adjusted passenger numbers, the trip price format was incorrect resulting to an incorrect value for the total cart amount.
+While testing the cart page on Mozilla Firefox, I noticed that when the user adjusted passenger numbers, the trip price format was incorrect resulting in an incorrect value for the total cart amount.

 ![Cart passenger adjust](issues/issue-2.1.png)

 ![Incorrect total cart amount](issues/issue-2.2.png)

 I discovered this issue only when I was doing cross-browsing testing even though it was not specific to Mozilla Firefox.
-I think that the language settings for Mozilla firefox was European, therefore displaying thousaunds without comma: "10 000".
-Whereas all my other browsers were by default set to US, hence displaying thousaunds using commas: "10,000".
+I think that the language settings that I had on Mozilla firefox was European, therefore displaying thousaunds without comma: "10 000".
+Whereas all my other browsers were by default set to US format, hence displaying thousaunds using commas: "10,000".

 I used the `toLocaleString()` method to format and display updated value for trip price and total cart amount when the user adjusted the number of passenger on the cart page.
 By default this method uses the regional settings of the browser to format the figures.
 To ensure that the formatting is harmonized I have therefore specified the use of 'en-US' format.